soumyaveer/stylecheck/README.md

 rake stylecheck:init
 ```
 This copies default `rubocop.yml`, `scss-lint.yml` to the app's `config/stylecheck` folder.
-Modifies them based on your project's convention
+Modify them based on your project's convention

 ## Usage